 - Vampires have varying weaknesses, except the Magpyr family, who go through conditioning to overcome those weaknesses.
 When they lose that conditioning, they act like this to everything.
 This is partially because the Disc has so many gods that almost everything is a holy symbol to someone, partially because they've filled their castle with holy symbols as part of their resistance training and partially because they memorized every single religious symbol on the Disc (which is why normal Discworld vampires don't react that way to everything).

 - One of the spin-off fluff works lists Ankh-Morpork City Watch equipment, which includes a holy symbol of the Watchman's choice to repel vampires.
 Golems, the only creatures durable enough to survive being atheists on the Disc get a "Discourse of Pure Reason".

-- In F. Paul Wilson's short story "Midnight Mass" (and its novel expansion), an improvised Catholic transubstantiation is done with cheap wine (in a Coke can!).
+- An improvised Catholic transubstantiation is done with cheap wine (in a Coke can!).
 One scoffing vampire drinks the wine.
-Hilarity and burnination ensue.
+Hilarity and burnination ensues.

-- In one book of SERRAted Edge series, one character blessed Seltzer Water and sprayed it right at a Banshee whose throat was completely burned/melted away, keeping it from screaming.
+- In one book of the SERRAted Edge series, one character blessed seltzer water and sprayed it right at a Banshee whose throat was completely burned/melted away, keeping it from screaming.

 - The Big Bad... thing... in Summer of Night by Dan Simmons is hurt by holy water.
 Its servants dismiss this as a habit picked up during its time in the Vatican, leaving open the question of whether Christianity or God really has anything to do with it.